- International Practice

 - Ophir Energy on its floating LNG project offshore Equatorial Guinea (ongoing).

-- Apache Corporation on the disposal of its entire business in Argentina to YPF S.A. for US$800 million and on the sale of its interests in the Scott and Telford oil fields in the UK North Sea to Edison.
+- Apache Corporation on the disposal of the SAGE System (major midstream gas infrastructure) in the UK to Ancala Partners, the sale of its entire business in Argentina to YPF S.A. for US$800 million and on the sale of its interests in the Scott and Telford oil fields in the UK North Sea to Edison.

 - Société Générale, BNP Paribas and Banca IMI on an up to US$100 million borrowing base facility to Irminio Srl secured against Italian upstream assets.